AntonMPetrov/AzAD-SDP-Sync/README.md

 # Updates
 - 13.07.2023

-  If a User has membership in several Accounts we will only log warning about this cas (instead of moving between accounts)
+  If a User has membership in several Accounts we will only log warning about this case (instead of moving between accounts)
 - 12.07.2023

   When a User is Disabled in AAD we will clear login and email-id attributes in SDP to avoid logging in